 2.2.1.
-Irrigation Specialist(s) must have all of the following: at least three years of experience with all aspects of irrigation system installation and maintenance to assure that all components are maintained in operable condition at all times; verifiable (resume) experience and will be interviewed for acceptance by the Technical Representative; ability to communicate effectively (orally and in writing) with the Technical Representative and with public citizens; knowledge and experience in programming controllers and irrigation components utilized in the district; and, must have completed approved training and has all certifications to work with reclaimed/recycled water.
-It is desirable that the Irrigation Specialist have over three years of qualifying experience.
+Irrigation Specialist(s) must have all of the following: at least three years of experience with all aspects of irrigation system installation and maintenance to assure that all components are maintained in operable condition at all times; verifiable (resume) experience and will be interviewed for acceptance by the Technical Representative prior to beginning work; ability to communicate effectively (orally and in writing) with the Technical Representative and with public citizens; knowledge and experience in programming controllers and irrigating plant material in addition to knowledge and experience in troubleshooting and repairing all irrigation components utilized in the district; and, must have completed approved training and has all certifications to work with reclaimed/recycled water.
+It is desirable that the Irrigation Specialist have over three years of qualifying experience and highly desirable that the Irrigation Specialist have over five years of qualifying experience.